hyperledger/indy-hipe/text/maintainer-procedures/README.md

 - Follow incremental re-factoring approach:
     - do not hesitate to improve the code
     - put TODO and FIXME comments if you see an issue in the code
-    - log tickets in related [Indy Jira](https://jira.hyperledger.org/secure/Dashboard.jspa) project if you see an issue.
+    - log tickets in related [Indy Jira](https://jira.hyperledger.org/secure/Dashboard.jspa) project if you see an issue
 - Write good tests
-    - Follow TDD, write tests first, then the code.
+    - Follow TDD, write tests first, then the code
     - Have Unit tests where possible/necessary
+- Document your code
+    - Documentation is important, code simply doesnt excist untill its documented.
+Indy projects generate documentation from inline comments.
+Please make sure to document all contributions following each projects CODING-CONVENTIONS outlining this process.
 - Respect other stylistic and design choices until you build street cred
 - Understand your projects licenses: don’t contribute anything encumbered by copyright or patent issues.
 - Communicate proactively and pragmatically.